dmay/amazon-q-developer-cli/planning/rethink-comms/situation.md

 ## What we want - the ask

 The goal is to come up with a Rust-native architecture that would allow us maintain clean 'core app loop', with an ability to easily swap user-facing UI implementations or their components, as well as combine them ("simple" TUI + web API).

-I need you to propose at least two approaches to this problem, and rough design for the main application loop and UI implementation for each.
-Design should explain methods and contracts the application loop would communicate with `Session` and other objects, and how UI implementation will communicate with the application loop.